-Under the equity method, an investments in an associate is carried on the consolidated statement of financial position at cost plus post acquisition changes in the Group's share of net assets of the associate.
+Under the equity method, investment in an associate is carried on the consolidated statement of financial position at cost plus post acquisition changes in the Group's share of net assets of the associate.
 Goodwill relating to an associate is included in the carrying amount of the investment and is neither amortised nor individually tested for impairment.

 The consolidated income statement reflects the Group's share of the results of operations of its associates.
-When there has been a change recognised directly in the equity of the associate, the Group recognises its share of any changes and discloses this, where applicable, in the consolidated statement of other comprehensive income.
+When there has been a change recognised directly in the equity of the associate, the Group recognises its share of any changes and discloses this, where applicable, in the consolidated statement of other comprehensive income and consolidated statement of changes in equity.
 Unrealised gains and losses resulting from transactions between the Group and its associates are eliminated to the extent of the Group's interest in the associate.